marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    and the granularity of reporting of energy-related information.
-A standard must support the unique identification of entities, reporting per network, per entire device, and reporting energy-related information on individual components of a device.
+A standard must support the unique identification of entities, reporting per network, per entire device, and reporting energy-related information on individual components of a device or attached devices.

    Section 5 specifies requirements related to the monitoring of entities.
 This includes general (type, context) information and